anjar10/slate/source/includes/_errors.md

 Error Code | Meaning
 -----------|--------
 2000 | The related attribute should not be empty.
-2001 | Action can't be done.
+2001 | Action can't be executed.
 See the message.
 2999 | Undefined error.
 Please contact us if this happen;